LemonmadeDesigns/StackApp/README.md

-# StackApp2 - Visual Stack Data Structure
+# StackApp - Visual Stack Data Structure

 A beautiful Android application that implements and visualizes the Stack (LIFO - Last In First Out) data structure with colored blocks.
 Built with Kotlin and Android SDK.